act-rules/act-rules.github.io/_rules/document-has-headings-for-each-section-of-content-047fe0.md

 acknowledgements:
   authors:
     - Jean-Yves Moyen
+  assets:
+    - _The Three Kingdoms_ by Yu Sumei (Tuttle publishing, May 2014, ISBN 9780804843935)
+    - Image from a Ming Dynasty edition of the Romance of the Three Kingdoms, original kept in the library holdings of Peking University.
 ---

 **Note to reviewers:** I am not sure whether this rule maps to [2.4.10: Section Headings](https://www.w3.org/WAI/WCAG21/Understanding/section-headings.html).
 Because the SC says that "'Heading' is used in its general sense and includes titles and other ways to add a heading to different types of content."
 So I am not sure that not having element with a role of `heading` at the start of a section of content is enough to fail the SC.
 What is your opinion?